 Test data set and ground truth label:

-Patient 1 had four fiducial markers inserted and was excluded in the deep learning study (in review).
-Each patient volume for each echo in test data set Pat 1-40 was subjected to Z-score normalization after N4 bias field correction.
+One patient had four fiducial markers inserted and was excluded in the deep learning study (in review).
+This patient has suffix _4fid in its name.
+Each patient volume for each echo in test data set was subjected to Z-score normalization after N4 bias field correction.

 Copyright 2020 Skånes Universitetssjukhus, Christian Jamtheim Gustafsson